What is ‘Buying the Dip’ and how can you do it?

-Probably the biggest risk to do with buying the dip is that timing is everything.
-To successfully open a position when a market is sufficiently undervalued, only to see it rebound, requires extensive knowledge of that underlying asset’s market history and prior movements.
+The biggest risk you’ll likely face when buying the dip is poor timing.
+To successfully open a position when a market is undervalued, then see it rebound, requires extensive knowledge of that underlying asset’s market history and prior movements

 There are also limitations and market periods where buying the dip won’t be an effective strategy.
 Because it relies on a rebound in the market’s price after dropping, ‘buying the dip’ only works in a bullish environment.
 If you mistake a significant downtrend for a small one, you run the risk of opening a position that will only lose you more and more money as the price continues to fall.

-Because buying a dip as a trader often means using derivatives like spread bets and CFDs, there is also the added risk of leverage.
-This means that your losses can significantly outweigh your margin amount, so ensuring that you always trade within your means and having adequate stop order is key.
+Because buying a dip as a trader means using CFDs, there is also the added risk of leverage.
+This means that your losses can significantly outweigh your margin amount, so ensuring that you trade within your means and have a stop order in place is key.

 Buying the dip summed up

-- 'Buying the dip’ is the name for a tactic where you’ll purchase an asset after its price has temporarily fallen in value, in order to hopefully make a profit when the price rebounds
+- ‘Buying the dip’ is the name for a tactic where you’ll go long or purchase an asset after its price has temporarily fallen in value, in order to hopefully make a profit when the price rebounds

-- While buying dips is mostly used by traders in a short-term context, you can also buy during a downtrend if you’re an investor.
+- Buying dips is mostly used by traders in a short-term context, you can also buy during a downtrend if you’re an investor.
 Here, you’ll simply buy and hold the share or ETF for a longer time than you would as a trader

 - However, the success of you buying a dip depends on the overall value of the underlying asset (it needs to be a market on the up in general) and on your timing

-- If you’re buying the dip as a trader, this means using leveraged products or derivatives like spread bets or CFDs.
-With leverage, both profits and losses can significantly outweigh your margin amount, so ensure that you always trade within your means
+- Buying the dip as a trader means using CFDs.
+These are leveraged, meaning both profits and losses can significantly outweigh your margin amount, so ensure that you always trade within your means